 Tolerances and sizes of the finished component can be affected by the plating process.
-Electroplating will tend to deposit more material around corners and edges due to concentration of the electrical currents and fields in these areas.
+Electroplating will tend to deposit more material around corners and edges due to the concentration of the electrical currents and fields in these areas.
 This makes it difficult to accurately control the thickness of the coating which will affect any precision sizes or tolerances.
 Electroless coating can be used for precision plating where tolerances must be maintained.
 This process does not require electrical current and provides an even and controlled coating over the component.

-High tensile components can be affected by embrittlement caused by the hydrogen rich solutions electrolytes that are used during the plating process.
+High tensile components can be affected by embrittlement caused by the hydrogen-rich solutions electrolytes that are used during the plating process.
 Steels with an ultimate tensile strength of more than 1000 MPa should undergo a de-embrittling process after plating.

 TNN Engineering provides a wide range of electroplating services, give our Brisbane machine shop a call to discuss what sort of electroplating you would like for your parts.